- Why company size is so important in business acquisition

 Pay close attention to the “Post-Debt Cash Flow” in cell C49.
 This is the business's stated SDE minus the projected principal and interest payments you must make.
 As a rule of thumb, we want to see this number higher than $400,000.

 When you buy a business, the first two years will be the most challenging time.
-There are a number of issues many new business owners face including:
+There are several issues many new business owners face, including:

 - A steep learning curve